 The public has access to very little online about subsidy recipients.
 None of the tax-based subsidies are disclosed.
 The Regional Economic Business Assistance (REBA) and OneGeorgia EDGE grant awards are posted online for 30 days, but after that they are taken down essentially making the programs non-transparent.

 Even disclosure of program costs can be problematic.
-The state reports three programs under GASB 77 but without costs, claiming confidentially would be compromised because so few companies benefit from the programs.
+The state reports three programs under GASB 77 but without costs, claiming confidentiality would be compromised because so few companies benefit from the programs.
 The same logic is used for some program costs in the state’s annual Tax Expenditure Reports.
 Grant and bond costs are hard to find as well.

 Georgia doesn’t have a formal schedule for subsidy evaluation.
 The Georgia Department of Audits and Accounts has done subsidy audits on an ad-hoc basis.
 Among them, a 2020 film subsidy audit showed the program lost 90 cents on every $1 invested and that the program lacked oversight.
-It also estimated that in one year it cost the state almost $1 billion.
+It is also estimated that in one year it will cost the state almost $1 billion.
 The audit pushed the state legislators to require every company to be audited before claiming that subsidy.